hyperspy/hyperspy/doc/user_guide/eds.rst

 X-ray lines
 ^^^^^^^^^^^

-Similarly, the X-ray lines can be defined with the :py:meth:`~._signals.eds.EDSSpectrum.set_lines` and :py:meth:`~._signals.eds.EDSSpectrum.add_lines` methods.
+Similarly, the X-ray lines can be defined using the :py:meth:`~._signals.eds.EDSSpectrum.set_lines` and :py:meth:`~._signals.eds.EDSSpectrum.add_lines` methods.
 The corresponding elements will be added automatically.
-Several lines per elements can be defined.
+Several lines per element can be defined at once.

 .. code-block:: python